pavuzu/technical-interview-questions/docs/Design Patterns.md

 The Template Method pattern is useful in scenarios where you have a common algorithm with certain variations in specific steps.
 It enables you to define a high-level algorithm in the base class while allowing subclasses to provide their own implementations for specific parts of the algorithm.

-### Explain the concept of encapsulating algorithms in the Template Method pattern.
-What are the benefits of using this pattern, and when would you consider using it?
+### What are the benefits of using this pattern, and when would you consider using it?

 The Template Method pattern defines the skeleton of an algorithm in a base class, with specific steps implemented in subclasses.
 The purpose is to provide a common algorithm structure while allowing subclasses to override certain steps to provide their own implementations.
 The benefits of using this pattern include code reuse, promoting consistency across subclasses, and allowing easy extensibility by adding new subclasses.
 You would consider using the Template Method pattern when you have an algorithm with a fixed structure but varying implementations for certain steps.